Tonbandgerät

 External Backend Config:

-Set to 1 to enable the external backend.
-Note that exactly one backend must be enabled!
+to enable the external backend.
+Note that exactly one backend must be

 FreeRTOS Tracing Config: